Cancer - vulva; Cancer - perineum; Cancer - vulvar; Genital warts - vulvar cancer; HPV - vulvar cancer

 Exams and Tests

 Treatment involves surgery to remove the cancer cells.
-If the tumor is large (more than 2 cm) or has grown deeply into the skin, the lymph nodes in the groin area may also be removed.
+If the tumor is large (more than 2 cm) or has grown into the skin, the lymph nodes in the groin area may also be removed.

 - Advanced tumors that cannot be treated with surgery